The Waterproofing Specialist must have his shop drawings approved for construction by the Designer.

-For certain types of membrane where a dry surface is required, good ventilation should be provided to enable the substrate to dry sufficiently.
+For certain types of membranes where a dry surface is required, good ventilation should be provided to enable the substrate to dry sufficiently.
 A moisture meter test should be carried out by the applicator to check the dryness of the substrate before membrane application.
 The meter should be correctly calibrated to the substrate type before use.

 On the other hand, cementitious membrane systems require a damp surface to improve the adhesion of the membrane to the concrete surface.
 For application of such systems, remove all lying water from the concrete surface, then pre-saturate or dampen the substrate with clean water prior to application of the first coat of the waterproofing membrane.

 PREPARATION OF PIPES AND PENETRATIONS